gvwilson/thirdbit/src/fiction/eimin/index.md

 time and distance made reflex by long hours of practice.

 Razi ran again toward the tower again.
-The second female swooped across his path to cut him off.
+The second female cut across his path to cut him off.
 He checked himself so that she overshot, but the male was right behind her.
 Razi jabbed at him with his bow.